 State-of-the-Art Robotic Surgery

-At ECMC, we are continually looking for and acquiring advanced, state-of-the-art technology to support our clinicians and ensure that they have the very best tools and technology available to provide our patients the highest quality healthcare services.
-With six surgical robotic systems now in place, ECMC’s surgeons and their support colleagues are strengthening their ability to provide patients with high precision surgical robotic systems that provide even better outcomes and quicker recoveries.
+At ECMC, we are continually acquiring state-of-the-art technology to ensure our clinicians have access to the most advanced technology available to provide our patients the highest quality healthcare services.
+With six surgical robots now in place, ECMC surgeons and staff are strengthening their ability to provide patients with high precision robots that provide even better outcomes and quicker recoveries.

 Symani® Surgical System